How to Convert Your Mental Health Practice to Telehealth in 5 Days or Less

 - Digital fax: If you are not already sending and receiving faxes 100% digitally, you will need to transition to all digital.
 Some practices have this capability available through their printer-scanner-fax hardware solution and just needed to turn it on.
 Others will have to use an outside solution such as eFax or SRfax.
 Valant offers customers a solution through a partnership with Upland-Interfax.

 - Accessing phone lines from home: While it’s tempting to use cell phones as your at-home solution, this can create a variety of issues including poor connections and dropped calls, privacy issues, and using up the data plans of your staff.
 Instead, ensure your administrative team has access to your organization’s phone lines from home.
 Your VOIP providers should have this capability available.
 Start right away as it might take a few days to set up.
-If you are using Zoom for video-conferencing, consider using their phone capability as a first option or back-up as you wait to set it up with your primary provider.

 - Billing: Your billing will need to be adjusted to reflect your practice’s switch to virtual visits.
 If you’re not already familiar with the nuances of billing for telehealth, here is an article to help you understand how to make sure you are billing correctly.
 Valant was built to support TeleMental Health billing and is gathering data on enhancements that can streamline the process further.

 Your team is aligned.
 You’ve made some critical decisions about the tools and processes that will help your business implement telehealth visits successfully.
 You’re ready to start seeing clients virtually, right?
 Almost.
 These last few considerations will contribute to a successful launch:

 - Test your systems: Ensure your new systems and processes for loading information online works from home for everyone and as expected.
 Pressure test different scenarios.
 This step is critical to providing a good client experience and maintaining a professional image.
 It’s up to you to minimize any friction in your client process.